nicolashery/nicolashery.com/about/index.md

 title: About
 ---

-I'm a freelance web developer based in Paris.
-I have a background in applied mathematics, started my career as a data analyst in New York, taught myself to code, and now am focused full-time on what I love doing: building great software.
+I'm a freelance web developer based in Montreal.
+I was born in France, studied applied mathematics, started my career as a data analyst in New York, taught myself to code, and now am focused full-time on what I love doing: building great software.

 Some things I look for in the things I work on: